 They are easy and quick to cook: it takes only from 8 to 10 minutes to steam them and they are also very nice roasted.
-You can also make an excellent pasta sauce with them adding black olives, capers, anchovies and parsley.
+You can also make an excellent pasta sauce with them adding black olives, capers, garlic, anchovies and parsley.

 In autumn they are great in soups, roasted and as a base for the main Italian pasta sauces.

 Again, it is a great ingredient for soups and pasta sauces (check my ragu' recipe in the food section of the blog)

-It is one the main ingredients for a good Sunday roast side and it is really nice in stews too.
+It is one of the main ingredients for a good Sunday roast side and it is really nice in stews too.

 I recently found online a nice recipe for a winter salad that I can't wait to try it;